sdlhappylin/V-Rising-Server-Docker/README.md

 #### 3. Build image
     docker build . -t v-rising-server-docker
 #### 4. Make directory and set permissions for your server-data
+**Very Important ！！ If you do not set it ,the container will not setup save in volume!!**
 ```
 mkdir /path/for/server-data && chmod -R 777 /path/for/server-data
 ```